d-rideout/MeleeWizard/doc/HouseRules.md

 It *seems* like also all metal must be silver for wizards, so that they can cast spells?
 What about armor?
 I am guessing that they can't cast spells if they have ferrous metal on them anywhere.
 And they are at -4 DX if they wield anything with ferrous metal.
-And so yes I guess they can use non-metalic weapons, without any DX nor spell penalty.
+And so yes I guess they can use non-metallic weapons, without any DX nor spell penalty.
 Though no one ever does.
 So maybe there is some talent issue which prevents it?
 A strong wizard would rather use a club than a staff.
 Oh, s/he can't cast spells when wielding such a weapon.
 That is a reason.
 But a wizard without manna will not be casting spells anyway.
-Using non-metalic weapons contradicts the first rule from Wizard, but maybe that was just a simplified rule?
+Using non-metallic weapons contradicts the first rule from Wizard, but maybe that was just a simplified rule?
 Though it seems kinda wrong somehow, since no example never appears of wizards with clubs, slings, nor bows...
 Again, the talents will probably clarify this.
 (4sep021)

 Broken weapons:
 --------------